Rhode Island’s Opioid Settlements

 Expenditures are legislatively appropriated following a multi-step process:

-The Secretary of the Executive Office of Health and Human Services (EOHHS) selects which are incorporated into a budget presented to the governor
+The of the (EOHHS) selects which are incorporated into a budget presented to the governor

 The governor selects recommendations for inclusion into a budget presented to the Rhode Island General Assembly